SeanColombo.com

 Old, quick app – “Runner’s Calculator”

-Thanks to Google Alerts, I ran into an old web-application I made.
+Thanks to Google Alerts, grip I ran into an old web-application I made.
 It was a simple Runner’s Calculator and it was one of my first little standalone PHP programs.
-It’s literally from the summer of 2004 (ancient history!) before the term “AJAX” was even coined, so you actually have to press a submit button to get the results (the horror!).
+It’s literally from the summer of 2004 (ancient history!) before the term “AJAX” was even coined, doctor so you actually have to press a submit button to get the results (the horror!).
 Old programs are funny.

 I had thrown it together while prepping for a 5k that my co-op company was running in that summer.
-Given the recent upturn in the weather, I figured it be appropriate to dust it off in so it could get some use on the interwebs:
+Given the recent upturn in the weather, diagnosis I figured it be appropriate to dust it off in so it could get some use on the interwebs:

 Runner’s Calculator